ififfy/flipflip/docs/import_export.md

 This file is just a long line of text which holds the data about your Scene's configuration.
 You could also just post this text online for someone to import with (you don't have to share the file directly).

+Any overlays will also be exported with this scene.
+However, those overlays' overlays will not.

 ?> NOTE: _Due to the nature of FlipFlip scenes, we don't recommend you try and import/export Scenes with local directories.
 This will technically work, but the import/exporter would have to have the same file paths (or will have to modify them manually).
 In addition, any exported Generators will be imported as regular Scenes._